mtoups3/hello-cloudlab-tulane/index.md

 ![Terminate experiment.](images/delete-resources.png)

 Once you delete your resources, you will no longer have access to them, and any data on them will be deleted.
-Make sure that you have saved *everything* before you delete your resources.
+You will have to make sure that you have saved *everything* before you delete your resources.

 ## Appendix - view, edit, or add keys on CloudLab